Texas Medical Malpractice Facts & Statistics

 Unfortunately, that did not happen.
 And the death toll due to medical errors continued to rise.

-By plugging medical errors into the CDC’s annual report of the leading causes of death we can see the magnitude of the health danger posed by medical malpractice.
+If medical errors were included in the CDC’s 2025 report on leading causes of death, they would rank third in the United States, behind only heart disease and cancer, revealing the true magnitude of the health danger posed by medical malpractice.

-Problems that occur most often during medical treatment are bad reactions to medication, improper transfusions, surgeries performed on the wrong body part, and even surgeries performed on the wrong patient.
+Problems that occur most often during medical treatment are failure to diagnose, adverse reactions to medication, and surgical errors.
 The incidence of medical error during emergency care is even higher.

 Have You Suffered a Medical Injury in Texas Due to Negligence?

-Despite all of the challenges of pursuing a medical malpractice lawsuit in Texas, the attorneys at Hastings Law Firm have obtained millions in compensation for those injured by negligent medical professionals.
-With medical malpractice law offices in Austin, Houston, and Dallas, and associate law firms in San AntonioCorpus Christi, and Harlingen, we can handle cases anywhere in Texas.
-And if you're unable to travel, we'll setup a remote consult or come to you.
-We also handle medical injury claims claims in Florida through our associate firm.
+Despite all of the challenges of pursuing a medical malpractice lawsuit in Texas, the attorneys at Hastings Law Firm have obtained hundreds of settlements and verdicts for those injured by negligent medical professionals.
+With medical malpractice law offices in Austin, Houston, Dallas and North Dallas, we can handle cases anywhere in Texas.
+If you’re outside of Texas, we have offices in Phoenix and can handle medical injury claims across the nation through our associate firms.
+And if you’re unable to travel, we’ll setup a remote consult or come to you.

 If someone in your family has suffered a serious injury or death following a medical procedure, you owe it to them to find out who is responsible and whether those injuries could have been avoided.
 Tommy Hastings and his team will thoroughly investigate your situation at no cost to you and work tirelessly to turn the system in your favor by any lawful means.